Freedom of Information Act 1982

 - provide sufficient information concerning the document/s to allow its identification

-- provide details of how notices provided by Defence Housing Australia in response to the request can be sent to the applicant.
+- provide details of how notices provided by DHA in response to the request can be sent to the applicant.

 Defence Housing Australia